-Many, many people make this event the success that it is, so we'd like to give huge thanks the committee members from previous years, whose life and work commitments mean that they haven't been so involved this year: Clair Rosewood, Bella Hancock, Aine Brosnan, Ellie La Trobe-Bateman and Patrick Cotter. ( Aine and Bella and Ellie continue to teach at the festival).
+The efforts of all the people bringing their unique skills to the table are what make this event the success that it is.
+We would like to offer huge thanks and appreciation to the committee members from previous years, whose life and work commitments mean that they can’t be so involved this year and whose shoulders this year’s organisers now stand on: Claire Osborne, Fiona Ashley, Clair Rosewood, Bella Hancock, Aine Brosnan, Ellie La Trobe-Bateman and Patrick Cotter.
+(Most, if not all of these yogis and yoginis continue to teach at the festival).

-As well as the main organisers this year we have some angels helping us behind the scenes: Corinna Thornton, Dink, Maeve, Aine ... and many more volunteers who give valuable assistance during the run up to the festival and during seed camp.
+As well as the main organisers we have had some wonderful people helping us behind the scenes: Corinna Thornton, Dink, Maeve, Aine, to mention but a few, and many more volunteers who have given valuable assistance during the run up to the festival and during seed camp.

-Claire Osborne, Clair Lalor, Corinna Fisher, Fiona Ashley.
+Clair Lalor, Corinna Fisher, Corina Thornton (core group)

 Corinna Fisher teaches Yoga regularly in West Cork from her home in Schull and An Sanctoir plus The Yoga Diploma for new trainee yoga teachers in Cork City and Waterford.
 Corinna started her interest in all matters of the moving body 30 years ago during extensive dance training.
 This included the Alexander Technique which she studied at degree level.
 Her Yoga teaching is complemented by her work as a professional massage therapist in the healing arts.
 Spirituality and self development have been ongoing over the years.
 Corinna has worked extensively in various community settings here and abroad, teaching and learning.
 She is a parent and active community member.